pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/README.md

 {% hint style='info' %}
 Use ``binascii.hexlify()`` to convert the byte string to hexadecimal form for ease of manipulation and use elsewhere.
 {% endhint %}

+<function>machine.info()</function>

+Returns the high water mark of the stack associated with various system tasks, in words (1 word = 4 bytes on the ESP32).
+If the value is zero then the task has likely overflowed its stack.
+If the value is close to zero then the task has come close to overflowing its stack.

 ### Constants